isaacnmm/pestpolicy-hugo2XX/content/posts/does-baby-powder-kill-bed-bugs/index.md

 bed bug trap will work well
 if created using baby powder having talcum - particularly when combined with some other ingredients.
 Dr. Changlu Wang put down this bed bug trap research from Rutgers University.
 Below are the retirements as outlined by the researcher:
-1. Masking tape,�Gloves,�Talcum baby powder,�A cotton ball, and dry ice cubes
+1. Masking tape,Gloves,Talcum baby powder,A cotton ball, and dry ice cubes
 2. Thermos flask, flat-bottomed pet dish, and fabric that'll fully cover the pet dish's outer surface.
 So, let's dive into how actually to assemble this bed bug trap to achieve top effectiveness.
 1. Cover the out surface of the pet dish using the fabrics plus the glue from the masking tape.
 This enables thebed bugs to climbonto the pet dish.